-Physical and occupational therapies You pay High Option Standard Option Services of a qualified physical therapist, occupational therapist, doctor of osteopathy (D.O.), or physician for the following: PPO: 10% of the Plan allowance and all charges in excess of the 75 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 50 visit limitation Physical therapy Occupational therapy Benefits are limited to 75 visits per person, per calendar year under High Option and 50 visits per person, per calendar year under Standard Option.
+Physical and occupational therapies You pay High Option Standard Option Services of a qualified physical therapist, occupational therapist, doctor of osteopathy (D.O.), or physician for the following:Physical therapy PPO: 10% of the Plan allowance and all charges in excess of the 75 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 50 visit limitation Occupational therapy Occupational therapy Benefits are limited to 75 visits per person, per calendar year under High Option and 50 visits per person, per calendar year under Standard Option.
 Note: Visits that you pay for while meeting your calendar year deductible count toward the per person, per calendar year visit limitation.
-Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 75 visit limitation Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation Not covered: • Long-term rehabilitative therapy • Exercise programs All charges All charges Speech therapy Speech therapy Covered expenses are limited to charges of a licensed speech therapist for speech loss or impairment due to (a) congenital anomaly or defect, whether or not surgically corrected or (b) due to any other illness or surgery.
-Benefits are limited to 50 visits per person, per calendar year under High Option and 30 visits per person, per calendar year under Standard Option .
-Note: Visits that you pay for while meeting your calendar year deductible count toward the per person, per calendar year visit limitation.
-PPO: 10% of the Plan allowance and all charges in excess of the 50 visit limitation Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 30 visit limitation Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 30 visit limitation Not covered: Voice therapy for occupation or performing arts Training or therapy to improve articulation in the absence of an injury, illness, or medical condition affecting articulation Speech delay therapy All charges All charges
+Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 75 visit limitation Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation Not covered: Any charges in excess of the 75 visit High Option or 50 visit Standard Option plan limitation for covered physical and occupational therapies Exercise programs All charges All charges Speech therapy Speech therapy Covered expenses are limited to charges of a licensed speech therapist for speech loss or impairment due to (a) congenital anomaly or defect, whether or not surgically corrected or (b) due to any other illness or surgery.
+Note: Preauthorization is required for speech therapy.
+Contact Cigna/CareAllies at 1-800/887-9735.
+See Other services on page 17 for additional information.
+Benefits are limited to 50 visits per person, per calendar year under High Option and 30 visits per person, per calendar year under Standard Option.
+Note: Visits that you pay for while meeting your calendar year visit limitation.
+PPO: 10% of the Plan allowance and all charges in excess of the 50 visit limitation Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 30 visit limitation Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 30 visit limitation Not covered: Voice therapy for occupation or performing arts Training or therapy to improve articulation in the absence of an injury, illness, or medical condition affecting articulation Any charges in excess of the 50 visit High Option or 30 visit Standard Option plan limitation for covered speech therapy All charges All charges